aDudko/negozio/README.md

 # Negozio

-Aggregated repository for the project `NEGOZIO`
+Aggregated repository for the project `NEGOZIO v2`